HarpNetStudios/cardboard/packages/mayhem/readme.txt

+CARMINE NOTE: These have all been converted to .png

 Afterrain skybox by Mayhem  Licensed under CC-BY-SA
 	I used Bryce 6 to create this simple skybox which consists of 6 .jpg files at 1024x1024.